 What does photography post-production have to do with eCommerce?
 Is it worth investing in?
 What are the gains you get from doing it?

-The following sections answer all of these questions through these benefits, which only professionals in the industry know.
+The following sections answer these questions through these benefits, which only professionals in the industry know.

-Today’s consumers quickly scroll through information without absorbing any of it.
+Today’s consumers quickly scroll through information, absorbing none of it.
 That means your products, blog posts, and other contents aren’t doing their job if they don’t hold readers’ attention.
 With photography post-production, you can create images that are appealing to the eye no matter how quickly the consumer is scrolling through your content.

 Many audiences are visual, so they are looking at photos more than trying to read through your content.
 Having beautiful high-quality images is the perfect way to keep someone on your site.